spilornis-ng/Mitogenome_geneious/README.md

 Inspect the output to understand the coverage and quality of the reads mapped to the reference mitogenome.
 Note that < 98% of our reads have mapped.

 ### Step 4 - Extract only mapped reads (samtools)
-As we just used mitogenome reference, we can proceed to extract only mapped reads.
+Now we will extract only the reads mapped to the reference mitogenome.
 To do this we will use samtools
 ```
 samtools view -b -F 4 -o output_mitomapped_sorted.bam output_mapped_sorted.bam
 ```